-ESOL088N Academic Writing for English Language Learners III 4 Credits

-This is an intermediate course designed to give students ample practice in writing paragraphs and developing essays.
+ESOL088N Academic Writing for English Language Learners III 4 Credits This is an intermediate course designed to give students ample practice in writing paragraphs and developing essays.
+The practice in writing paragraphs and developing essays.
 The course will be focused on a variety of writing tasks building on prior knowledge of paragraph structures.
 Writing will include continued development of paragraphs and an introduction to essays.
 Students will benefit from reading, vocabulary and grammar exercises that support improved writing and language skills.
 Credits do not count toward degree requirements.